opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Mirroring.md

 this is typically how one would switch processing to the mirror server in the event of a fault on the principal server.
 Before forcing service it is important to verify that the principal server is genuinely unavailable.
-According to the SQL Server documentation \"If the principal server was merely disconnected from the database mirroring session and is still running, some clients might continue to access the original principal database.
+According to the SQL Server documentation "If the principal server was merely disconnected from the database mirroring session and is still running, some clients might continue to access the original principal database.
 Before you force service, it is important to prevent clients from accessing the original principal server.
-Otherwise, after service is forced, the original principal database and the current principal database could be updated independently of the other.\"
+Otherwise, after service is forced, the original principal database and the current principal database could be updated independently of the other."

 On the mirror server the SQL script SMA_MIRRORFORCEDFAILOVER.sql can be used to initiate a forced service failover.